Agadoo: Parodies and derivative versions

 The Australian satirical TV series CNNNN ran a fake cross-promotion for Agadoo: The Musical.

 The British TV series Auf Wiedersehen Pet features the Black Lace version when the character Oz uses a jukebox and selects a random track; appalled at the song once it plays, he kicks the machine to make it stop and derisively comments "Aga-bloody-doo!?"

 In 1986, the song was parodied in "The Chicken Song" by the satirical television programme Spitting Image.
 The track's composer Philip Pope had previously parodied the song as "Shagadoo" in Radio Active.

 In 1994, the song was featured on the Chilean game show Cachureos with new lyrics in Spanish as "Haga Pipi," which describe remembering to go to the bathroom before going to bed to avoid bed-wetting accidents.

-The song was also used as the basis of a chant by fans of Liverpool for defender Daniel Agger.
+The song was also used as the basis of a chant by fans of Liverpool for defender Daniel Agger, and Newcastle United fans for Spanish striker Joselu.
 It is similarly used by fans of Tottenham Hotspur for midfielder Christian Eriksen.

 The band Chumbawamba recorded a version of "Agadoo" for the Peel Sessions.
 The producer of the Black Lace version, Neil Ferguson, was also Chumbawamba's regular producer at the time and later a full member of the band.
-The band was asked by their record company to add Agadoo on a single, the actual track used, was performed by Black Lace.
+The band was asked by their record company to add "Agadoo" on a single, the actual track used, was performed by Black Lace.

-German group Die Lollipops recorded a version called "So Wie Du" with unrelated lyrics on their 2005 album Wir Wolln Spass.It was parodied in a Vanilla Mini Wheats commercial in 2006 and by The Maynards in 2013, who recorded a bluegrass version of the song.
+German group Die Lollipops recorded a version called "So Wie Du" with unrelated lyrics on their 2005 album Wir Wolln Spass.

+It was parodied in a Vanilla Mini Wheats commercial in 2006 and by The Maynards in 2013, who recorded a bluegrass version of the song.

-In August 2007, the "Agadoo 206 Mix" was released as the song was used in a TV ad to promote Peugeot's new 206 car.
+In August 2007, the "Agadoo 206 Mix" was released as the song was used in a TV ad to promote the new Peugeot 206 car.
 The song hit the UK charts.
 Black Lace members Colin Gibb and Rob Hopcraft then used the song for a special charity 'Agadoo Day'.

 In November 2009, Black Lace recorded a version called "Agadir" to promote a new air service by easyJet from Gatwick airport to Agadir.

 On 20 March 2009, it was announced that the song was being released in a new version by Dene Michael, who joined the band in 1987 along with Ian Robinson.
 A video for the release, titled "Agadoo" (Mambo 2009 remix), was directed by Bruce Jones, who played Les Battersby in television soap opera Coronation Street.
 He also appears in the video, along with Kevin Kennedy, who played Curly Watts in the same programme.

-A cover of "Agadoo" with lyrics about the New Year was featured on the December 31, 2016, special of the Russian adaptation of The Voice Kids.Ulrika Jonsson was introduced in the comedy panel show, Shooting Stars in a parody version of the song.
+A cover of "Agadoo" with lyrics about the New Year was featured on the December 31, 2016, special of the Russian adaptation of The Voice Kids.

+Ulrika Jonsson was introduced in the comedy panel show, Shooting Stars in a parody version of the song.